siddhartha412/S-412/Readme.md

-# S-412 Flask Application
+# S-412 - Personal AI

-A Flask-based web application integrated with the Groq API for chat interactions.
+A Flask-based Personal AI integrated with the Groq API for chat interactions.
 This application is developed by Siddhartha412 and features the AI named **S-412**, a chill conversational assistant.

 ---